siddharthgutta/entree-pos/README.md

-# Entrée for iPad
+# Entrée POS

-This app is the primary point-of-sale software created by Entrée.
+A restaurant point-of-sale app for iPad.